Strategy16 min read

 • Add load: Increase weight once you hit the top of your target rep range cleanly.

-• Improve execution: Better depth, better control, cleaner pauses.
+• Improve execution: Better depth, better control, and cleaner pauses count.

 • Reduce wasted time: Less wandering, more focused work.